 Mr President, Members of the Tribunal, at the basis of the instant case there is the seizure of the M/V Norstar, a Panamanian-flagged vessel, owned by Inter Marine & Co.
 AS, a Norwegian company.
 The latter and the M/V Norstar were managed by another company, Borgheim Shipping, also established in Norway.
-Inter Marine chartered out, through Borgheim Shipping, the vessel to Normaritime Bunker Company, a Maltese company, which was de facto managed again by Borgheim Shipping.
+Inter Marine chartered out, through Borgheim Shipping, the vessel to Normaritime Bunker Company, a Maltese company, which was de facto managed again by Borgheim Shipping.1

-The seizure was executed by the competent Spanish authority on 28 September 1998 when the M/V Norstar was moored in the Spanish Bay of Palma de Mallorca, following a request for judicial assistance from the Public Prosecutor at the Tribunal of Savona in accordance with the European Convention on Mutual Assistance in Criminal Matters of 1959.
+The seizure was executed by the competent Spanish authority on 28 September 1998 when the M/V Norstar was moored in the Spanish Bay of Palma de Mallorca, following a

-&lt;sup>1 International Letters Rogatory of the Tribunal of Savona to the Spanish Authority, 11 August 1998 (Preliminary Objections, Annex D (Confidential Annex), p.
+1 International Letters Rogatory of the Tribunal of Savona to the Spanish Authority, 11 August 1998 (Preliminary Objections, Annex D (Confidential Annex), p.
 3).